 Previously, I reported for BBC News in the Washington, D.C. bureau covering politics and writing features for the US and Canada section.

-Previously, I was a James Reston fellow for The New York Times, where I reported for the politics desk in Washington, D.C.
-Previously, I worked for The Los Angeles Times and a regional paper in northern Virginia, The Free Lance-Star.
+I was a James Reston fellow for The New York Times, where I reported for the politics desk in Washington, D.C.
+I worked as an intern for The Los Angeles Times and for a regional paper in northern Virginia, The Free Lance-Star.

 In May 2016, I graduated with honors from the Columbia University Graduate School of Journalism, where I spent a year developing my data skills, investigative reporting and narrative writing style.
 I graduated with a B.A. in English from UCLA in March, 2015.